Seeed-Studio/MakerCamp/2025-01-MIT/Cedric/README.md

 <img src="images/image46.jpg" width="490"> <img src="images/image19.jpg" width="460">

 With my research about electronics miniaturization, it was good to see some of the samples of the smallest components available in the market (008004 = 0.25 x 0.125 mm).
-We also presented our work to some of the factory workers, and it was great to see their interest in the demo sessions at the end:
+We also presented our work to some of the factory workers, and it was great to see their interest in the [FiberCircuits](https://media.mit.edu/projects/fibercircuits) demos at the end:

 <img src="images/image28.jpg" width="531"> <img src="images/image43.jpg" width="419">